 Splunk users just gained another edge in the constant battle against cyber threats.
-Now, Splunk customers can have access to Sixgill’s Darkfeed™, the automated intelligence stream of indicators of compromise (IOCs).
+Now, Splunk customers can have access to Cybersixgill’s Darkfeed™, the automated intelligence stream of indicators of compromise (IOCs).

 Together with Splunk Enterprise Security, enterprises gain contextual and actionable insights in real-time to enhance security and protect against threats.

-To learn more and to download Sixgill’s Darkfeed, visit Splunkbase integration.
+To learn more and to download Cybersixgill’s Darkfeed, visit Splunkbase integration.